1950 HVFD REO Renovation

 Modest compared to other well-funded departments, it was our pride and joy.
-We are now in the long and tedious process of restoring this engine to its original state.
+We are now in the long and tedious process of renovating this engine to a serviceable state.
 The Velocity Channel has been documenting this effort and showcased it on Junkyard Empire, on August 1st.
 Click Here to watch the show which is entitled "The Big Red Build" (Episode 4)!
 A special thanks to Andy Cohen and Junkyard Empire for helping us get the restoration process started.

 THANK YOU FOR YOUR SUPPORT!